 You launched a site this week, you typed site:yourdomain.com into Google, and you got nothing.
-That is normal.
-Here is the current 2026 flow for telling Google your site exists, in the order that actually matters.
-If you also want the deeper playbook with robots.txt configuration and manual indexing strategy, see the complete submission playbook.
+That is normal — and resubmitting the URL ten more times will not fix it.
+Here is the current (June 2026) flow for telling Google your site exists, in the order that actually moves the needle.
+If you want the deeper playbook with robots.txt configuration and manual indexing strategy, see the complete submission playbook.

-- Your domain is less than 30 days old, or just moved hosts.
+- Your domain is less than 30 days old, or you just moved hosts / changed your canonical.

-site:yourdomain.comin Google returns zero results.- You have no backlinks yet — Google has no other path to find you.
+site:yourdomain.comreturns zero results in Google.- You have no backlinks yet, so Google has no external path to discover you.

-- You added a sitemap but it shows “Couldn’t fetch” or “0 discovered URLs”.
+- You added a sitemap but Search Console shows “Couldn’t fetch” or “0 discovered URLs”.

 Step by step